Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

 # simple knapsack examples

-This repository provides three separate examples for a simple knapsack problem using Gurobi.
-There are three different approach: a Bash script, the Gurobi Python API, and the Julia/JuMP API
+This repository has three separate examples for a simple knapsack problem using Gurobi.
+There are three different approach: a Bash script, the Gurobi Python API, and the Julia/JuMP API all three solve the same problem

 ## Prerequisites

-- Gurobi Optimizer installed and licensed
+- Gurobi solver installed and licensed
 - Python installed (for the Python API example)
 - Julia installed (for the Julia/JuMP API example)